LuxCoreRender/LuxCoreDeps/README.md

 **LuxCoreDeps provides the dependencies required to build LuxCore, starting with version 2.10.**

-LuxCoreDeps is based on Conan dependency manager (https://conan.io/) and Github Actions (https://github.com/features/actions).
+LuxCoreDeps is based on Conan dependency manager (https://conan.io/).
 It builds dependency sets for the following 4 platforms:
 - Linux
 - Windows
 - MacOS x86_64